zyedidia/micro/runtime/help/help.md

 * `quit`: Quits micro.
 * `save`: Saves the current buffer.

-* `replace "search" "value"`: This will replace `search` with `value`.
+* `replace "search" "value" flags`: This will replace `search` with `value`.
+The `flags` are optional.
+   At this point, there is only one flag: `c`, which enables `check` mode which asks if you'd like to perform the replacement each time

    Note that `search` must be a valid regex.
 If one of the arguments does not have any spaces in it, you may omit the quotes.

 * `set option value`: sets the option to value.
 Please see the next section for a list of options you can set.